-This ensures you can’t forget to make your payments on time, which is important because every missed payment will show up on your credit report and have a negative impact on your credit rating.
-However, make sure you always have enough funds in the account you have set up the direct debit for, as letting that account go into unarranged overdraft when your direct debit is paid out will have the opposite effect on your credit rating!
+This ensures you can't forget to make your payments on time, which is important because every missed payment will show up on your credit report and have a negative impact on your credit rating.
+However, make sure you always have enough funds in the account you have set up the direct debit for.
+This is because letting that account go into unarranged overdraft when your direct debit is paid out will have the opposite effect on your credit rating.

 Having too much credit available to you may have a negative impact on your credit rating and lenders look at the total amount available to you, not just what you owe.
 To avoid this, close any cards or accounts that you are no longer using and only leave open the active ones.

 Dealing with County Court Judgments (CCJ's)

 This will only apply to those who have had one or more CCJ's registered against them.
 If this is the case and you paid the amount in full within 28 days of the claim being made, then the judgment will have been cancelled and shouldn't appear on your credit record.
 Alternatively, if you paid the full amount at a later date, you should obtain a letter of confirmation from whoever filed the judgment and deliver it to the County Court.
 Once the Court has verified the debt has been paid in full, you can ask them to issue you with a certificate of satisfaction or cancellation, which will involve a court fee.
 Your record will then show the debt as satisfied and this will remain there for a period of 6 calendar years after the judgment order.

 Notice of Correction

 You can add a Notice of Correction to your report to highlight any mistakes you have found, but that a credit agency has refused to amend.
 Another application of this is to indicate a reason for getting behind on payments due to a change of circumstances in your life, such as divorce or redundancy.